Avianca Summary Table

 Challenges with the new program are well-documented, however, the program can be good for a couple of reasons.

-The second positive with Marriott is that members have access to airlines unique to Marriott’s program, like Alaska Airlines.
+The second positive with Marriott Bonvoy is that members have access to airlines unique to its program, like Alaska Airlines.

 Capital One Credit Cards

-Putting together the right strategy of Capital One business and personal credit cards will open up a ton of opportunities to earn more Capital One points.
+Putting together the right strategy of Capital One business and personal credit cards will open up a ton of opportunities to earn more Capital One miles.

 Everything you need to know about Capital One credit cards can be found in the recommended links below: